networkrunt/NetworkRunt/content/post/afc-cluster-installation/index.md

 ![](screenshot-2021-07-06-at-21.58.03.png "Cluster Health")

 Log in to the CLI of a node and run the following commands.
 SSH tunnels are used between cluster nodes for internal communications.
-Verify the status using the following command.
+Verify the status of the cluster services using the following command.
 Note, the output will show several services for all three nodes.
 An operational and healthy service will have a value of true.
 If the value is false then the service is not running.
+Check to ensure the services are running correctly.

 ![](screenshot-2021-07-06-at-22.04.51.png "Node Cluster Services")

-Check the health of each node.
+Next, we can check the health of each node.

 ![](screenshot-2021-07-06-at-22.06.18.png "Node Health Status")

 Confirm all nodes are present and available in the cluster.
-You can see from the output that node 0 is the leader.
+You can see from the output that node 0 is the leader in this example.

 ![](screenshot-2021-07-06-at-22.07.07.png "Node Leader Status")